AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/migration.md

 You can [declaratively configure](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/configuration.md) this object with JSON.

 #### Migrate from authority validation to known authorities

 ADAL has a flag to enable or disable authority validation.
-Authority validation is a feature in ADAL, that prevents your code from requesting tokens from a potentially malicious authority, ADAL retrieves a list of authorities known to Microsoft and validates the user provided authority against the retrieved set of authorities.
+Authority validation is a feature in ADAL/MSAL, that prevents your code from requesting tokens from a potentially malicious authority.
+ADAL retrieves a list of authorities known to Microsoft and validates the user provided authority against the retrieved set of authorities.
 Use of the flag is shown in the code snippet below.

 ```js
 // With this flag you can turn on and off the authority validation